 College Navigator allows you to compare schools, save your session, and export your results into a spreadsheet.

 Choosing the right school involves a variety of factors including your interests, career goals, and financial situation, as well as the school’s cost, size and location, and admissions requirements.
-See a list of things you should consider when researching schools.

 College fairs give you the chance to talk to representatives from multiple colleges and career schools.
 You can learn about various schools, and their representatives will answer your questions.
 If you’re in high school, ask your school counselor about college fairs in your area.
 You can also go online to find the National Association for College Admission Counseling college fairs or National Scholarship Service college fairs.